vinish86/crossplane-explorer/README.md

 - **Field Watch (Real-Time Diff)**: Right-click any XR or MR under deployment-flow and select **Start Field Watch** to see real-time, field-level diffs for resource changes.
 You can also select **Stop Field Watch** to stop watching that resource.
 Both options are always available in the context menu, and you can run multiple Field Watches concurrently.
 The extension will handle duplicate start/stop requests gracefully.
 Powered by the Kubernetes JS client, this feature shows a clean, YAML-like diff output for every change, with no off-by-one or noisy metadata.
 Only meaningful changes are shown, making it easy to track resource evolution live.
 - **Pause/Resume XR and MR**: Right-click any XR or MR and select **Pause Resource** to add the annotation `crossplane.io/paused=true`, pausing reconciliation for that resource.
 Select **Resume Resource** to set the annotation to `crossplane.io/paused=false`, resuming reconciliation.
 The extension checks for permissions and verifies that the annotation was applied.
 If you do not have permission or the annotation was not applied, you will see a clear error or warning message.
 This feature is idempotent and always sets the annotation to the desired value.
 - **Start/Stop Pod Log Watch:** Dedicated Start (▶️) and Stop (⏹️) buttons are now available for watching pod logs.
 You can start a log watch for any pod and stop it at any time directly from the context menu or UI, making log monitoring more convenient and manageable.
+- **Restart/Kill Provider and Function Pods:** Right-click any individual Provider or Function resource in the tree and select **Restart Pod** or **Kill Pod**.
+  - **Restart Pod**: Deletes the pod for the selected provider/function; Kubernetes will automatically recreate it.
+Useful for troubleshooting or applying certain changes.
+  - **Kill Pod**: Force deletes the pod immediately (with no graceful shutdown); the pod will be recreated, but any local data will be lost.
+Use with caution.
+  - Both actions prompt for confirmation before proceeding, to prevent accidental disruption.
 - View and manage Crossplane resources (Claims, XRs, MRs, Providers, Functions, CRDs, Compositions, Configurations, DeploymentRuntimeConfigs) in a tree view

 ## Deployment Tree Structure: claim > XR > MR